Open Hearts, Open Minds, Open Doors . . .

 By the turn of the century, further expansion of the Society caused the friends to decide to build the first Prescot Wesleyan Chapel in 1805 in Houghton Street.
 It was expensive and a financial burden for some years but Methodism grew so rapidly that another move had to be made.
 The Church, Sunday School and graveyard were sold in 1839 to the Church of England to become a Day School and yard/playground.
 In that year a new stone Church to seat 500 people was built in Eccleston Street (formerly called Long Street) at a cost of £1,700, a large sum in those days.
 It remained the centre of Wesleyan Methodism in the town until superseded in 1909 and with it's considerable extensions of 1878 continued as Sunday School and Youth Centre until 1967.

-At the end of the 19th century, the premises in Eccleston Street were judged too small for the growing Scoiety and it was resolved to build a Chapel more worthy of Wesleyan Methodism.
-It was decided to acquire for £275 an adjoining old Unitarian Chapel and Graveyard in Atherton Street which had been build in 1756/7 on the site of a mug factory called Mud House Croft but which had been closed for worship in 1879.
-It formerly belonged to the Atherton family after whom the street was named..
+At the end of the 19th century, the premises in Eccleston Street were judged too small for the growing Society and it was resolved to build a Chapel more worthy of Wesleyan Methodism.
+It was decided to acquire for £275 an adjoining old Unitarian Chapel and Graveyard in Atherton Street.

 The church leaders were conscious of the increasing population and prosperity of Prescot, thanks to the Lancashire Watch Company but mostly to the British Insulated Wire Company (known locally as the B.I.) and they wished to respond to the opportunity with a suitable building otherwise they said, "the Wesleyan Methodist Church cannot continue to hold its own in Prescot."